Previous Page Next Page

 3423.1 Intake Specialist Receives the Request

-When an intake specialist receives this request, he or she instructs the requestor to:
+When an intake specialist receives an out-of-state (OOS) request, he or she instructs the requester to:

 • Work-related reason for the search; it must be related to the agency’s case activities or investigation.

 • Demographic information for each person for whom a search is requested.
-The agency should provide as much information as possible, such as the name, date of birth and, Social Security number (SSN).
+The agency should provide as much information as possible, such as the name, date of birth (DOB), and Social Security number (SSN).

 • Previous Texas addresses, if available.